 You can also use a cleaning toothbrush or sponge to clean the part of the drain you can reach/see with baking soda.

-Once you’ve done this, spray your drains with Microban 24 and you will be protected from bacteria for 24 hours.
+Once you’ve done this, spray your drains with Microban 24, let it stand for 5 minutes, allow it to air dry, and you will be protected from bacteria for 24 hours.

 What I didn’t know before I learned about Microban 24 is that with many disinfectants, bacteria can be reintroduced after the first touch.
 The unique Microban 24 technology kills the bacteria after it is introduced and provides continuous surface protection against bacteria.